 If France is your last destination in the European Union, you should proceed with the tax refund procedure before checking your baggage.
-Because if you send your baggage first, you may have trouble to show the products to customs.
-To get tax refund approval, you need to go to the customs office in the airport where you will get a stamp on each receipt.
-With stamped documents, go to REMBOURSEMENT DETAXE VAT REFUND and get a refund directly.
+If you send your baggage first, you won't be able to show the products to customs.
+To get a tax refund approval, you need to go to the customs office in the airport where you will get a stamp on each receipt.
+With stamped documents, go to the reimbursement tax office and get a refund directly.

-In case of card cash transfer or prepaid tax refund, you can just use a blue machine called PABLO at the Charles de Gaulle airport to get an approval.
-By using the barcode on the tax return documents, you can get the approval immediately and put them in a mailbox immediately.
+In case of card cash transfer or a prepaid tax refund, you can use a blue machine called PABLO at the Charles de Gaulle airport to get an approval.
+By using the barcode on the tax return documents, you can get the approval immediately and direcly mail them.
 There is no need to get a customs official stamp from the office.

 There isn't a special tipping culture in France.
 Instead, the service fee is already included in the receipt.
-But sometimes local people leave some small changes when they consider that they had a great dining experience.
-You can ask for the bill (L'ADDITION) at the table to make payment at restaurants, like in many other European countries.
+Sometimes the locals leave some small change if they had an exceptional dining experience.
+At most restaurants you can ask for the bill (L'ADDITION) at the table and make a payment directly without having to go to the cash register.

-As more and more tourists are visiting France, it seems that the number of pickpockets is increasing.
-So you have to be careful with your belongings such as smartphones and expensive cameras.
-You need to take attention at metro gates, inside of metro, crowded waiting lines, and terrace restaurants.
+As more and more tourists are visiting France, it seems that the number of pickpocket incidents is increasing.
+You have to be extra careful with your belongings especially with smartphones and expensive cameras.
+You need to pay close attention at metro gates, inside of the metro, crowded waiting lines, and terrace restaurants.
 It is better to avoid Montmartre, East station and North station in Paris at night.

-You have to charge for the use of public toilets in France, like in the United Kingdom.
-And many of them are not clean.
-Therefore, it is recommendable to use the toilet at restaurants or museums after your visits.
-In case of McDonald's or Starbucks, make sure you get the receipt because the password is printed on it.
+You have to pay to use the public toilets in France, like in the United Kingdom.
+Many of them are not maintained properly and not very clean.
+Therefore, it is recommended you to use the toilet at restaurants or museums after your visits.
+If you use a bathroom in McDonald's or Starbucks, make sure you ask for the receipt as the password is printed on it.

 Useful French Expression